unahouExosite/docs/portals/README.md

 Create a user.

 * Non-admin and admin users can create a new account
-* To create a new user, Moderate New User Signup must be set to **OFF** from admin/moderate page.
+* To create a new user, "Moderate New User Signup" under /admin/moderate must be set to "**OFF**".
 * Depending on the request, an activation email may be sent to the user
-    * To send an activation email, include the `X-User-Agent` header.
-This also requires some extra configuration.
-A default plan for **Automatically create a portal for any user who signs up from another domain** from admin/configuration page.
+    * To send an activation email, include `X-User-Agent` in the request header.
+    * If you would like to have a Portal created for the new users, check **Automatically create a portal for any user who signs up from another domain** under /admin/plans.
 ![Find Default Portal Setting](images/find_default_portal_setting.png)
-    * To not send an activation email, omit the `X-User-Agent` header.

 ##### Permissions